seregazhuk/php-watcher/README.md

 ## Monitoring multiple directories

-By default PHP-Watcher monitors the current working directory.
+By default, PHP-Watcher monitors the current working directory.
 If you want to take control of that option, use the `--watch` option to add specific paths:

 ```bash